Jack Del Bello

-Ameleto Vincent "Jack" Del Bello (December 9, 1927 – August 23, 2013) was an American football quarterback who played in the National Football League (NFL).
+Ameleto Vincent "Jack" Del Bello (December 9, 1927 – August 23, 2013) was an American professional football player who was a quarterback in the National Football League (NFL).

-Early life and high school
+Early life

 Del Bello was born and grew up in South Philadelphia and attended South Philadelphia High School.
-As a senior, he helped lead the team to the 1945 Philadelphia City Championship at Franklin Field in front of 54,000 fans, throwing a touchdown pass and recovering a fumble on defense in an 18-13 win over West Philadelphia Catholic High School.
+As a senior, he helped lead the team to the 1945 Philadelphia City Championship at Franklin Field in front of 54,000 fans, throwing a touchdown pass and recovering a fumble on defense in an 18–13 win over West Philadelphia Catholic High School.

 College career

 Del Bello played one year at the College of the Holy Cross before transferring to the University of Miami.
 He played quarterback, halfback, and defensive back for the Hurricanes.
 He led the Hurricanes in passing yards and points scored as a sophomore in 1948 and passes intercepted as a junior and as a senior.
 In his last collegiate game, Del Bello intercepted a pass that set up a scoring drive in the team's one-point loss to Clemson in the 1951 Orange Bowl.